jigar-sable/next-portfolio/README.md

 > **Note**: `SENDGRID_API_KEY` - Create an API key from "Settings" -> "API Keys" with "Restricted Access" to only "Mail Send"

-5. Update the sample [data.json](https://github.com/jigar-sable/next-portfolio/data.json) provided with your data or directly import the same and edit using firebase later.
+5. Update the sample [data.json](https://github.com/jigar-sable/next-portfolio/data.json) provided, with your data or directly import the same and edit using firebase later.

 6. Import json data